17 Things You Should Know Before Renting a Car in Portugal

 If you book in July 2022 for February 2023 for 30 days is even cheaper!

-As you can see there are many variables but the sooner you book the cheaper car you find, especially if it’s low season.
-August is peak season so that’s why the higher rate!
+As you can see, there are many variables, but the sooner you book, the cheaper the car you’ll find, especially if it’s low season.
+August is peak season, which is why the rate is higher.

 Click on the images to get a free quote for your travel period!